biolib/openprotein/README.md

 ## Developing a Predictive Model
 See `models.py` for examples of how to create your own model.

+## Using a Predictive Model
+See `prediction.py` for examples of how to use pre-trained models.

 ## Memory Usage
 OpenProtein includes a preprocessing tool (`preprocessing.py`) which will transform the standard ProteinNet format into a hdf5 file and save it in `data/preprocessed/`.
 This is done in a memory-efficient way (line-by-line).